How To Plan For Your Sales Week

 1. Get your sales calls ready and on time

-This basically deals with the sales calls you have to make in a day to reach out to your most outstanding prospects; you can do this by finding some time off your schedule.
 There are many different ways you can use to contact your prospects; it could be through email or phone calls, text messages, or social media platforms.
-Before your initial contact, you can first review your approach to clients or prospects so that your communication or the message you are trying to pass on will be good enough to get a client down towards making a fast decision to buy products or services.
+Before initial contact, you can review your approach to clients or prospects so that your communication is good enough to get a client down towards making a fast decision to buy products or services.
 Preparing ahead of your sales day gives you consistent discipline and more sales wins; it is recommended that all salesmen should always be practicing ahead of their day so that they can be able to win a client’s interests.

 2. Separate your administrative time from your calls time

-Administration work occupies most of the time for sales reps, especially if you are trying to get back to the voicemails, text messages and emails; therefore, if you don’t put demarcation for your administration work from calls time, you might end up being caught up in replying to emails and miss out on the calls which are not good because you might miss out on some opportunities too from prospects.
+Administration work occupies most of the time for sales reps, especially if you are trying to get back to voicemails, text messages, and emails.
+Therefore, if you don’t put demarcation for your administration work from calls time, you might end up being caught up in replying to emails and miss out on the calls which are not good because you might miss out on some opportunities too from prospects.
 Therefore is vital to focus more on the calls and then find some time in the day to reply to emails and any other messages.

 3. Create time to nurture your contacts

-As usual, every business usually has led; some are hot, others are warm and others are just cold; as a sales rep, therefore, you have to pick time off schedule to nurture these contacts.
+Every business has leads; some are hot, others are warm and others are just cold.
+As a sales rep, therefore, you have to pick time off schedule to nurture these contacts.
 While hot leads may not need nurturing, cold leads need a lot of time and a lot of nurturing because they might take a very long time to be convinced to buy your product or services, and for warm leads, you may need a few hours in the day and not much time.
 Giving time to your contacts will help you grow your relationships slowly by slowly.
 At the end of it all, you will be able to catch them all, especially those clients you know have competition and are likely to be taken away by other reps if not given time or those that you think are likely to purchase or buy goods in large quantities.

 4. Create time for face to face interactions with your clients